muhammadaliyusuf/muhammadaliyusuf/README.md

 <h3 align="center">I'm Muhammad Ali Yusuf</h3>

 ## 🚀 About Me
-- 🔭 I’m currently studying at Trunojoyo Madura University.
+- 🔭 Graduted from Trunojoyo Madura University.
-- 🌱 I’m currently learning about Cloud Computing at Bangkit Academy led by Google, GoTo, & Traveloka.
+- 🌱 Recent computer science graduate with extremely motivated to continuously develop skills and grow professionally.
+Skill in Javascript and PHP, and also interest in various Software developments including those related to Cloud Computing and Web Development.
+Seeking to leverage my technical and problem-solving skills to contribute to a dynamic software development team.

 ## 📊 Stats
 <p align="left">